In the NFL, one game can end a team’s season, none more so than for Seahawks and Panthers this week

 And just like that, the fortunes of two of the most successful franchises of the past decade — five combined appearances in the NFC title game since 2010 — had shifted, the Seahawks staying legitimately alive for a postseason berth, the Packers left needing a lot of wins and even more help.

-Halfway across the country several days later, a somewhat similar scenario played out in Detroit as the Carolina Panthers rallied late against the underdog Lions, appearing poised to potentially steal a victory after sleepwalking through much of the day.
+Halfway across the country a few days later, a somewhat similar scenario played out in Detroit as the Carolina Panthers rallied late against the underdog Lions, appearing poised to potentially steal a victory after sleepwalking through much of the day.
 But a decision to go for two points and an immediate win backfired, Cam Newton’s pass falling incomplete and Detroit getting a 20-19 win.

 Most Read Sports Stories